-- I This survey has not extended to those areas where obtaining a sample would have caused excessive damage to the buildings structure, implied risk to the surveyors safety or where access could not be gained. - If pipework or ducting passes through floors or walls, there is a chance that asbestos has been used as an insulating material within cavities. - Digital photographs are taken of every sampled item, along with presumed or strongly presumed items where practical. - Plaster has been known to have been mixed with various products, including asbestos.
+- This survey has not extended to those areas where obtaining a sample would have caused excessive damage to the building, risk the safety of our Surveyors or where access could not be gained. - If pipes or ducting pass through floors or walls there is a chance that asbestos has been used as an insulating material within cavities. - Digital photographs are taken of every sampled item.
+Presumed or strongly presumed items will be photographed by exception. - Plaster has been known to have been mixed with various products, including asbestos.
 Sampling of plasters applied to walls, ceilings and structure is not carried out routinely. - I Identification and sampling of materials beneath textured coating is restricted to the specific location of the textured coating sample point.
 Asbestos may also be present in paint with no apparent textured appearance.
-Random sampling of such paint is not carried out unless specified prior to works. - It should be noted that this report is not intended for use as a 'scope of works' prior to any future asbestos removals.
+Random sampling of such paint is not carried out. - I It should be noted that this report is not intended as a scope of works for asbestos removal.